fetep/devshell/README.md

 container.

 [lib/devshell.zsh](https://github.com/fetep/devshell/blob/master/lib/devshell.zsh) contains
 a zsh function `dev`.
-This handles starting the container, and attaching to the tmux session inside of it.
-All terminal features seem to work well inside of `docker run -it` - including 256 color support and [bracketed paste mode](https://cirw.in/blog/bracketed-paste).
+This handles starting the container and attaching to the tmux session inside of it.
+All terminal features seem to work well inside of `docker run -it`, including 256 color support and [bracketed paste mode](https://cirw.in/blog/bracketed-paste).

+devshell supports multiple instances per user/host (separate containers, so separate tmux sessions).
+The default instance name is `1`.
+To list running containers, run `dev -l`.
+To attach to a specific instance, run `dev $instance`.
+To kill an instance, run `dev -k`.

+The environment variable `DEVSHELL` is set to the current instance name.

 ## Build